sgwilym/nova-deno/NOTES.md

 ## Next time

+- A logo that tells of this extension's 0.1-ness.

+## 14/7/20

+- Decided to just accept limitations for now.
+Am trying to follow up on bugs with both Deno team and Panic.
+- Made dependency caching an explicit command as it downloads third party code to your machine.
+- Did a bunch of extension config / README finessing

+--

+## Next time

 - Ran out of steam after seeing that I need some support from Panic to make this complete.
   - Maybe a lot.
 Just don't know how to proceed with some things that don't work.
   - I guess use tee + send to Panic...